karinarigby/water-tracker/README.md

 ## What's Missing:
   - CI/CD config files
-  - Calling AWS SDKs for stuff stored in S3 buckets
+  - AWS S3 integration
   - Fun plant animations
   - AJAX calls to update the pages without refreshing

 ##  Credits and License
 I don't really know how to do the license attributions correctly, but I followed along with the tutorial series by Mbithe Nzomo to get the initial structure of this project going.
 Then I expanded upon it by adapting the view functions to my needs, adding Pytest test package, Docker settings, etc.

 Mbithe's project can be found [here](https://github.com/mbithenzomo/project-dream-team-three).

 Part of Mbithe's License terms are to put the following content in the project, so here they are below. :point_down:

 Credits and License

 Copyright (c) 2017 Mbithe Nzomo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.